SpritesDevelopments/Quantam-software/README.md

 NOTE
 Git Code is always One stage behind
-V2 official release is later
+V2 official release is later website has recent version of tool

 ## Features